yuchunl/scheduler/README.md

 3. List of Bugs
 ---------------
-- Can’t see employee detail in employee list
+- Canâ€™t see employee detail in employee list
 - There are currently no confirmation screens  for selecting date in open availabililty.
 - No confirmation screen after selecting time slot.
 - View availbilty will display boolean instead of "Pending" or "Accepted" in Firefox.